marcusoftnet/marcusoftnet.github.io/_posts/2012-09-20-applying-switch-framework-to-meetings_6992.md

 In these blog posts ([I](https://www.marcusoft.net/2012/09/applying-switch-framework-to-meetings.html) and [II](https://www.marcusoft.net/2012/09/applying-switch-framework-to-meetings_20.html)) I have applied [the Switch Framework](http://www.heathbrothers.com/resources/download/switch-framework.pdf) to the problem on how to make meetings better and more interesting to attend.

-In the previous two posts we've talked about reasoning with the Rider (our logical side) and tried to get the Elephant (our lazy, subconsious part) over to our side.
+In the previous two posts we've talked about reasoning with the Rider (our logical side) and tried to get the Elephant (our lazy, subconscious part) over to our side.
 In this post we're trying to smooth the path that they are walking down to make the change journey even easier to take.

 Let's go!